nanograv/PINT/CONTRIBUTING.rst

     $ pre-commit install

-   The last command installs pre-commit hooks which will squawk at you while trying to commit changes that don't adhere to our code formatting standards.
+   The last command installs pre-commit hooks which will squawk at you while trying to commit changes that don't adhere to our `Coding Style`_.

 4. Create a branch for local development::